Daniele Padelli: Inter Milan

 Padelli, who has always been an Inter Milan fan, was signed by the Nerazzurri in mid-2017.
 It was reported that Padelli already agreed to a deal in May in order to formally join the club as a free agent on 1 July.
 Padelli and his goalkeeping team mate Tommaso Berni signed a new 1-year contract on 28 June 2019.

 On 2 February 2020, Padelli made his first Serie A appearance for Inter in an away match against Udinese, keeping a clean-sheet in a 2–0 win at Dacia Arena.
 Padelli became the first choice goalkeeper due to the injury of Samir Handanović.
 The following season, he won his first silverware under Antonio Conte.
 However, with the return from loan of Romanian sub-21 international Ionuț Radu, Padelli was relegated to third-choice goalkeeper.

 Return to Udinese

 On 28 May 2021, Padelli returned to Udinese on a free transfer.

 International career

 Padelli was called up to the Italy under-20 on 14 occasions and played 7 times.
 On 12 December 2006 he made his debut for the Italy under-21 against Luxembourg, won 2–0 by the Azzurrini.

-On 30 August 2014 he was called up to the Italian national team for the first time by the new coach Antonio Conte in view of a friendly against the Netherlands on 4 September and the Euro 2016 qualifying match against Norway on 9 September.
+On 30 August 2014 he was called up to the Italy national team for the first time by the new coach Antonio Conte in view of a friendly against the Netherlands on 4 September and the Euro 2016 qualifying match against Norway on 9 September.